overlay-market/OIPs/notes/note-8.md

 - Spot at t=195250 jumps from 1985 to ~2000
 - 10m TWAP at t=195250 remains in line with spot 10m prior (before jump)
 - 10m TWAP at t=195290 (40 blocks or 10m after jump) finally catches up with the spot value at t=195250

-Our suggested value for \\( \delta \\) will be on the more conservative given these assumptions, as the exit price used in practice will be worse for the scalp trader with the longer TWAP.

 The value at risk due to this long scalp is then